Wildlife

 Mammals

-Our most significant resident is the Water Vole .
-This species has undergone a long-term decline in Britain, disappearing from 94 per cent of its former sites.
-It is protected in the UK under the Wildlife and Countryside Act, 1981, and designated as a Priority Species under the UK Post-2010 Biodiversity Framework.
-Remarkably for a semi-urban site such as ours, there is a small community of Water Voles in the Trap Grounds (and another one living alongside our site, on the bank of the canal).
+Remarkably for a semi-urban site like the Trap Grounds, our most significant (but elusive) resident is the Water Vole.
+This species has undergone a long-term decline in Britain, disappearing from 94 per cent of its former sites by the 1990s, and more recently suffering a ten-year population decline of 30 per cent.
+It is protected in the UK under the Wildlife and Countryside Act (1981), and designated as a Priority Species under the UK Post-2010 Biodiversity Framework.

-Not to be confused with Water Voles, Water Shrews can sometimes be seen foraging along the stream or the Frog Lane ditch.
+Not to be confused with Water Voles, Water Shrews can sometimes be seen foraging along the stream and the Frog Lane ditch.
 Foxes are ever present but not often seen, as they slip away at the slightest disturbance.
 Likewise Badgers.
-A family of Muntjac deer live here, and a Roe Deer has recently (2019) been seen.
+A family of Muntjac deer live here, and a Roe Deer has occasionally been seen.
 Bank Voles and Wood Mice thrive in the rough grassland.
-On warm summer evenings the occasional Pipistrelle or Noctule Bat zooms over the reed bed in pursuit of aerial insects (but too fast to be caught on camera – even by Nicola).
+We even have a small community of Weasels.
+On warm summer evenings the occasional Pipistrelle or Noctule Bat zooms over the reed bed in pursuit of aerial insects (but too fast to be caught on camera).

 Invertebrates

-Of the 33 species of dragonfly and damselfly known to breed in Oxfordshire, 22 have been recorded on the Trap Grounds.
-The County Dragonfly Recorder (www.stephenburch.com/dragonflies/OxonGuide) describes the Trap Grounds as “A delightful small site, with an impressive species list for its size.
-Early in the season, Hairy Dragonflies can be seen, and on one notable occasion a wandering Clubtail was seen for a few days.
-Later on, the Dragonfly Pond is notable for emerging Southern Hawkers (June/July).
-Other notable sightings in the hot 2018 summer included Emerald Damselfly and Beautiful Demoiselle.
-Good numbers of Brown and Migrant Hawkers are around later in the season.”
+Early in the season Hairy Dragonflies can be seen, and on one notable occasion a wandering Clubtail was here for several days.
+In June and July the Dragonfly Pond is notable for emerging Southern Hawkers and Banded Demoiselles.
+Good numbers of Brown and Migrant Hawkers are evident later in the season.

-There are 57 resident species of butterfly in the UK, and by June 2019 Nicola Devine had photographed at least 24 of them on the Trap Grounds, including most notably the Brown Hairstreak and Silver Washed Fritillary; and at least two dozen species of moth, most notably the Emperor, Red-tipped Clearwing, Red-Green Carpet, and Eyed Hawkmoth.
+There are 57 resident species of butterfly in the UK, and Nicola Devine photographed at least 24 of them on the Trap Grounds, including most notably the Brown Hairstreak and Silver Washed Fritillary; and at least two dozen species of moth, most notably the Emperor, Red-tipped Clearwing, Red-Green Carpet, and Eyed Hawkmoth.

 Reptiles and Amphibians

-In the reed beds live harmless Grass Snakes.
-Although they prefer the damper parts, they will venture out to curl up on an exposed rocky outcrop to sunbathe.
+In the reed bed, ponds, and stream live harmless Grass Snakes.
+Although they prefer the damper areas, they will venture out to curl up on an exposed rocky outcrop to sunbathe.
 In early Spring the ponds heave with mating Frogs and Toads.
 Smooth Newts are more furtive, but may be found lurking in damp places around the site.
-Our most notable reptile is the Slow-worm (legless lizard).
-In 2017 a five-month weekly survey found a total of 335; and on a single day in September 2018, 47 adults and juveniles were counted.
+Our most notable reptile is the Slow-Worm (legless lizard).
+We do a weekly survey of their numbers between April and September every year; in 2024 there was a total of 374 sightings (two more than in 2023!).

 Flora and Fungi

 The Trap Grounds cannot boast any outstanding botanical rarities, but the wide variety of flowering plants provide food (nectar, pollen, berries, and seeds) for birds and insects, and shelter for a range of other organisms.
-Interesting wetland species include Celery-leaved Buttercup (Ranunculus sceleratus), Gipsywort (Lycopus europaeus), and Ragged Robin (Lychnis flos-cuculi).
+Interesting wetland species include Celery-leaved Crowfoot (Ranunculus sceleratus), Figwort (Scrophularia nodosa), and Ragged Robin (Lychnis flos-cuculi).
 The woodland supports a surprising number of Spurge Laurel shrubs (Daphne laureola, usually a sign of ancient woodland).
 The scrubland contains the greatest variety of species, including inevitably some ‘garden escapes’, such as Stinking Hellebore (Helleborus foetidus) and Buddleia (Buddleja davidii), an excellent source of nectar for butterflies.
 The grassland contains many native wild species, such as the semi-parasitic Hay-rattle (Rhinanthus minor) and Great Mullein (Verbascum thapsus).

 Interesting fungi photographed since 2015 include Earthstar (Geastrum triplex), Chicken of the Woods (Laetiporous sulphurens), and Dog Stinkhorn (Mutinus caninus).